wostzone/api-go/pkg/td/README-TD.md

 In the TD specification, Forms define how to connect to the Thing.
 In WOST, this connection takes place via the Hub that represents the Thing.

-## Security
-Spec: security is defined as a SecuritySchema or Array of SecuritySchema
-WoST: security is defined as an array of SecuritySchema

-Rational: In a strongly type lanugage a field can only be of a single type.
-Since multiple security schemas are common, WoST only accepts an array.

-### SecuritySchema '@type'
-Spec: @type is defined as string or array of string
-WoST: @type is defined as a string

-Rational: In a strongly type lanugage a field can only be of a single type.
-Since most examples use a single type, only a single type is supported.

 ### SecuritySchema 'scheme' (1)
 Spec: any type, one of ...